-Bluetooth and other peer-to-peer networking may only be used with other Police devices in the following situations:
+Bluetooth and other peer to peer networking may only be used with other Police devices in the following situations:

-- 1. Where the device type and/or configuration has been pre-approved by the CISO or the IT Security Manager.
+- 1. Where the device type and/or configuration has been pre-approved by the CISO or IT Security Manager.
 The only currently approved usage is: - a.
 Connection of a Police mobile phone to a Police vehicle's onboard infotainment system.
-Full pairing of a Police mobile phone to rental or personal vehicles (i.e., where the contact database is shard) is not allowed. - b.
-Personal or Police-issue wireless headphones and hands-free telephony may be used if the link cannot share stored information such as address books, or - 2.
-Mobility apps with Bluetooth that have been approved via ICT's assessment process.
+Full pairing of a Police mobile phone to rental or personal vehicles is not allowed, nor is pairing of a personal device to a Police vehicle. - b Personal or Police issue wireless headphones and hands free telephony may be used if the link cannot share stored information such as address books or - 2.
+Mobility apps with Bluetooth that have been approved via ICTSC's assessment process.